 The Romulo Peace Center is home to a community of awakening hearts and minds.
 We offer classes in breathwork, yoga, and other activities that help people discover the best parts of themselves.
 The Center is also available to rent for talks, yoga, and other contemplative practices, with all rental proceeds going toward building a more climate-resilient Philippines.

 The Romulo Peace Center is a gathering place for contemplative practices such as yoga, pranayama, and meditation.
 General Romulo, for whom it was named, was one of the Philippines’ greatest public servants and international thinkers.

-“We offer yoga and meditation and other practices that will hopefully encourage people to ‘wake up,’” says Liana Romulo, its founder, “so that they’ll want to stop thinking of just themselves, just their families, their clan . . . their barangay.
-We want to cultivate in people a desire, maybe even a need, to think globally—the whole planet—and help others.”
+“We offer yoga and meditation and other practices that will hopefully get people to ‘wake up,’” says Liana Romulo, its founder, “so that they’ll want to start thinking beyond just themselves, just their families, their clan . . . their barangay.
+We want to cultivate in people a desire, even a need, to think globally—the whole planet—and help others.”
 The Center opened in January 2015 under the auspices of the Carlos P. Romulo Foundation for Peace and Development.